There are a lot of hunting things you may buy in order to help you hunt deer. Where should you save money? Where should you spend?

 1. Gun.
 A gun needs to put the bullet, or slug, where you want it every time.
 But they do not need to be really expensive.
 You could spend $400 to $3000 on a new rifle, but your father’s old one probably works fine.
 You may even buy a quality used one for a couple hundred dollars.
 It just needs to hit where you aim and rifles are really very simple.
 Buy an inexpensive bolt action rifle in .270 Win, .30-06, or .308 Win and you should be set for nearly any whitetail deer hunting situation.

 2. Camouflage (part 1).
-You could spend a couple hundred dollars on expensive name brand camouflage (I have), but if you’re looking to save money, then buy whatever inexpensive camo that breaks up your outline, and spray it with a UV killer, and a scent killer.
+You could spend a couple hundred dollars on expensive name brand camouflage (I have), but if you’re looking to save money, then buy whatever inexpensive camo that breaks up your outline, and spray it with a UV killer, like this one, and a scent killer, like one from this range of products.
 Once you’ve used UV killer on your camouflage almost anything that is dark in color and has a varied color scheme should work fine.

 The purpose of camouflage is to break up your outline and possibly reduce your smell.
+Use a UV killer and a scent killer on any camouflage.
 I have even seen those clothing covers with the loose leaf-like cloth worn over dark clothing; this is fine.

 3. Camouflage (Part 2).
 Ideally, perhaps, you’ll have a light suit of camo, a medium suit of cammo, and a heavy suit of camo, and an orange suit of camo for when the temperatures, and seasons, change.
 Instead, you can save money buy buying one light to medium camo suit that is several sizes too big and adding and removing layers underneath.
 Get it in the standard green /brown colors and merely add a cheap orange vest and an orange hat over the top when the season’s laws change.